EMPG

 EMPG 2024-2025 Grant Cycle Information

-Each year in early spring an announcement will be sent to any known emergency management programs on the state emergency management program managers email list.
+• Each year in the spring an announcement will be sent to any known emergency management programs on the state emergency management program managers email list.
 Contact your community support liaison to be added to the list.
 Applications are due annually in the spring.

 *** Forms/Documents needed with program application – links will be updated as they become available.